dilipjungthapa88/DemoProject/README.md

  To run the ui, go to the ui directory and open command line.
   Build: npm intall
-  Run: npm run ng serve
+  Run: ng serve   (npm install -g @angular/cli if angular cli is not installed)

   The web app can now be accessed at localhost:4200